shrikant9907/wp-redirect-manager/README.md

 # wp-redirect-manager

-This plugin will help in user redirection after login / registration also work with woocommerce.
+It will provide option to manage the user redirection after login / registration based on their roles.

+You can add a default redirection for all user and also set the redirections based on specific roles.